winaungcho/JS-RECTSLIB/README.md

 # JS-RECTSLIB
 This pure vanilla js class help for the logical constructions of the rectangles.
 The groups of rectangles can be conbined using logical ooerations such as union, subtract and intersect.
+It will generate the border edges of non-overlapped rectangles.
 [PHP Version](https://github.com/winaungcho/PHP-RECTSLIB)

 ## Algorythm